RT Cunningham

 crosses

-Although I have infrequently attended Christian services my entire life, I did not consider myself a true Christian until I was baptized.
-I do not remember the date (or even the year), but it was more than 20 years ago.
+Although I've infrequently attended Christian services my entire life, I didn't consider myself a true Christian until I was baptized.
+I don't remember the date (or even the year), but it was more than 20 years ago.

 I was baptized as a non-denominational Protestant.
 My wife, Josie, was baptized as a non-denominational Protestant as well in 2021, along with my younger son and his wife.